CA-935/ca-935.github.io/_posts/2017-08-29-parent-consent-forms-due-5-september.md

 We hope you're embracing the first few days of school.

 Parent consent forms **due NLT Tuesday, 5 September**.
-Turn them in ASAP to your flight commander or to the box!
+Turn them in ASAP to your flight commander/sgt!

 -Senior Staff